corda/corda/readme.txt

 }
 EOF
  $ javac Hello.java
- $ jar c0f hello.jar Hello.class
+ $ jar u0f boot.jar Hello.class

-Step 2: Make an object file out of the jar.
+Step 3: Make an object file out of the jar.

-For linux-i386:
+for linux-i386:

- $ objcopy -I binary hello.jar -O elf32-i386 -B i386 hello-jar.o
+ $ objcopy -I binary boot.jar -O elf32-i386 -B i386 boot-jar.o

-For linux-x86_64:
+for linux-x86_64:

- $ objcopy -I binary hello.jar -O elf64-x86-64 -B i386:x86-64 hello-jar.o
+ $ objcopy -I binary boot.jar -O elf64-x86-64 -B i386:x86-64 boot-jar.o

-For windows-i386:
+for windows-i386:

- $ objcopy -I binary hello.jar -O pe-i386 -B i386 hello-jar.o
+ $ objcopy -I binary boot.jar -O pe-i386 -B i386 boot-jar.o

-For darwin-i386 (objcopy is not currently supported on this platform, so we use the binaryToMacho utility instead):
+for darwin-i386: (objcopy is not currently supported on this platform, so we use the binaryToMacho utility instead)

- $ build/darwin-i386-compile-fast/binaryToMacho hello.jar \
+ $ build/darwin-i386-compile-fast/binaryToMacho boot.jar \
-     __binary_hello_jar_start __hello_classpath_jar_size > hello-jar.o
+     __binary_boot_jar_start __boot_classpath_jar_size > boot-jar.o

-Step 3: Write a driver which starts the VM and runs the desired main method.
-Note the helloJar function, which will be called by the VM to get a handle to the embedded jar.
-We tell the VM about this jar by setting the classpath to "[helloJar]".
+Step 4: Write a driver which starts the VM and runs the desired main method.
+Note the bootJar function, which will be called by the VM to get a handle to the embedded jar.
+We tell the VM about this jar by setting the classpath to "[bootJar]".

  $ cat >main.cpp <<EOF
 #include "stdint.h"